The Marriage & Maturation of Lamar Odom

 "When they get into an argument about one of their games, I notice that it affects Lamar throughout the day," Khloe said.
 "It's crazy that Lamar's never had brothers and doesn't always get that he's going to get over it.
 But even those little fights with a family member are the kinds of things I think have given him some balance in life."

 Family structure had been inherent, though certainly not cookie-cutter perfect, to the Kardashians.
 For Odom, it has been fleeting.

-Odom's father left him and his mother, Kathy Mercer, in their home when he was 6 – and six years later, his mother lost her life to colon cancer.
+Odom's father left him and his mother, Cathy Mercer, in their home when he was 6 – and six years later, his mother lost her life to colon cancer.
 Odom's grandmother, Mildred Mercer, to whom Odom credits so much of who he is, took him in but remained in Queens when he embarked on his professional career.
 His heart broke four years later when she died in 2003.

 Despite pockets of individual success with the Clippers, Odom mostly recalls his struggles with injuries and drug-related suspensions.
 Back in L.A. with the Lakers, Odom had another tragedy in 2006, when he lost his 6 ½-month-old son, Jayden, to sudden infant death syndrome.

 "I don't see how those things don't affect a person," DeGregorio said.
 "Lamar doesn't speak a lot on those subjects, but those experiences certainly had a profound impact."

 And that's what makes Odom's newfound family structure all the more important.